-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - See page 30 for In-Network (PPO) benefits. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+I Here are some important things to keep in mind about these benefits: I M P O • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+M P O R T • See pages 2-34 for In-Network (PPO) benefits.
+R T A N T • Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+A N T

-NOTE: The calendar year deductible applies to almost all benefits in this Section.
-We say "No deductible" when it does not apply.
+Four Section 7 about coordinating benefits with outer coverage, metading with reducate.
+Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this Section.
+We say ("No deductible") when it does not apply.

-Out-of-Network inpatient mental health benefits You pay We pay 100% of room and board, such as • ward, semiprivate, or intensive care accommodations; • general nursing care; and • meals and special diets. \$200 deductible per calendar year then nothing We pay 80% of other hospital services and supplies, such as: Prescribed drugs and medicines Diagnostic laboratory tests Medical supplies and equipment 20% of charges Services in Alternative Care Settings Partial hospitalization includes a time-limited, ambulatory, active treatment program that: 25% of Plan allowance and any difference between our allowance and the billed amount Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week • Intensive outpatient programs offer time-limited programs that: Are coordinated, structured and intensively therapeutic; Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and Provide 3-4 hours of active treatment each day for at least 2-3 days a week.
-Inpatient/Outpatient Treatment Sessions We pay for psychiatric treatment sessions (including group sessions) up to a maximum of \$75 per session.
+Out-of-Network inpatient mental health benefits We pay 100% of room and board, such as \$200 per hospital admission • ward, semiprivate, or intensive care accommodations; • general nursing care; and • meals and special diets.
+We pay 80% of other hospital services and supplies, such as: 20% of charges Prescribed drugs and medicines Diagnostic laboratory tests • Medical supplies and equipment Services in Alternative Care Settings • Partial hospitalization includes a time-limited, ambulatory, active treatment program that: 25% of Plan allowance and any difference between our allowance and the billed amount • Offers intensive clinical services that are coordinated and structured in stable surroundings; and • Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week • Intensive outpatient programs offer time-limited programs that: • Are coordinated, structured and intensively therapeutic; • Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and • Provide 3-4 hours of active treatment each day for at least 2-3 days a week.

+Inpatient/Outpatient Mental Health/Substance Abuse Treatment Sessions You pay We pay for mental health/substance abuse treatment sessions (including group sessions) up to a maximum of \$75 per session.
 This benefit also applies to treatment sessions billed by a hospital or provided by the hospital staff.
-All charges in excess of \$75 (No deductible)

-Out-of-Network substance abuse benefits You pay We will pay up to a maximum of \$5,500 for inpatient treatment in an accredited facility or for an outpatient treatment program.
-Nothing up to \$5,500, then all charges NOTE: This benefit is limited to two in programs per person per lifetime patient treatment Not covered out-of-network: All charges.
-All charges (including room and boa aversion therapy, conditioned reflex that and similar aversion treatments Biofeedback and milieu therapy Counseling or therapy for educational al or behavioral problems Counseling or therapy for mental retailed disability ardation or a learning Counseling services for marital or family problems Precertification edure on page 10 to get approval for your pitalization, or intensive outpatient program.
-Out-of-Network out-of-pocket maximum For those benefits where coinsurance applies, we pay 100% of the Plan allowance for the rest of the calendar year after your expenses (including the deductible) total to \$8,000 per person during a calendar year How to submit Out-of-Network claims Follow the normal claim procedure on page 42.
+All charges in excess of \$75 (No deductible) Note: We pay for medication manageme Section 5(a). ent and diagnostic testing in Out of Network substance abuse benefits We will pay up to a maximum of \$5,500 in an accredited facility or for an outpat Nothing up to \$5,500, then all charges Note: This benefit is limited to two inpaper lifetime. tient treatment programs per person Not covered out-of-network: All charges.
+Services we have not approved • All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments • Biofeedback and milieu therapy • Counseling or therapy for educational or behavioral problems • Counseling or therapy for mental retardation or a learning disability • Counseling services for marital or family problems Precertification Follow the normal procedure on pages 9 and 10 to get approval for your hospital star partial hospitalization, or intensive outpatient program.
+Out-of-Network out-of-pocket maximum For those benefits where coinsurance applies, we pay 100% of the Plan allowance for the rest of the calendar year after your expenses (including the deductible) total to \$8,000 per person during a calendar year.
+How to submit Out-of-Network claims Follow the normal claim procedure on page 45.